gundermanc/vs-go/README.md

 ## Done

-Very early prototype of colorization via lexing the file.
+- Very early prototype of colorization via lexing the file.
 See roadmap for more information.
+- Proof of concept error squiggles for syntax (non-semantic) errors using `gofmt.exe -e`.

 ## Roadmap